-The restaurant Forty Two can be found on the basement level of the library.
-Forty Two has sandwiches and deli style items along with some more interesting dishes.
-Forty Two has a great atmosphere and great food.
-The prices range from $8-10 for entrees.
+The restaurant Forty-Two can be found on the basement level of the library.
+Forty-Two has sandwiches and deli-style items along with some more interesting dishes.
+Forty-Two has a great atmosphere and great food.

 The cafe and a special events room can be rented.
 The cafe also caters.

 The gift shop is located a little bit off-site at 610 President Clinton Avenue.
 It's about three blocks up the street from the library.
 There is limited parking on the street or you can walk from the library.

 Location and Admission

 The library is at 1200 President Clinton Avenue, which is very close to the River Market Area.

 There are several free admission days.
 Presidents' Day, the Fourth of July and the Saturday before Bill Clinton's birthday (November 18) are free to everyone.
 On Veteran's Day, all active and retired military and their families are admitted free.